 Pre-Lab Preparation: Success in lab depends on advance preparation.
 Students who come to class prepared get better results, get done faster, and, most importantly, tend to have fewer accidents.
 Therefore, there are several things that students must do BEFORE coming to the lab.
 One major component of the pre-lab assignment is to thoroughly read and understand the experimental procedure that is posted on Sakai.
 Students must also watch any videos posted on Sakai about the experiment.
 Before coming to class, students must complete the pre-lab exercises posted on Sakai.
-Most of the Pre-lab exercises for this course are Labster simulations.
 Pre-lab exercises have unlimited attempts until the due date.
 A student must attempt every question and score a minimum of 80% of the available points on the pre-lab exercises for an experiment to be eligible to complete that experiment in lab.
 To allow time for completion of the pre-lab material to be checked, the due date for pre-lab exercises will be 30 minutes before class begins.
 No pre-labs will be accepted less than 30 minutes before class, and students who don't complete the pre-lab as instructed will not be allowed to perform the experiment.

-Lab Notebooks and Results: The ability to keep good records is a valuable skill.
+Lab Notebook Scans: The ability to keep good records is a valuable skill.
 A properly maintained notebook will make an experiment easier and helps to keep experimental results all in one place.
-For this class, the pre-lab portions of the lab notebook will be posted on Sakai, and there will be some pre-lab quiz questions about it.
+For this class, examples of the pre-lab portions of the lab notebook will be posted on Sakai.
 THIS MATERIAL DOES NOT HAVE TO BE RECOPIED INTO THE LAB NOTEBOOK.
-Notebook entries will be written DURING LAB and should include a title, a balanced chemical equation, a detailed procedure section written while the experiment is being performed, and a summary of the experimental results.
-The material normally covered in the discussion or conclusion section of the notebook will be included in the post-lab exercises described below, so a discussion/conclusion section does not have to be included in the scanned lab notebook entries for this class.
+Notebook entries will be written DURING LAB and should include a title, a balanced chemical equation where applicable, a detailed procedure section written while the experiment is being performed, and a summary of the experimental results (usually as a table).
+The material normally covered in the discussion or conclusion section of the notebook will be included in the Lab Reports.
+Therefore, the discussion/conclusion section does not have to be included in the lab notebook for this class.

-Note: one of the most important facets of experimental work is that data should be recorded as completely and accurately as possible.
-Sometimes, important discoveries are made when things don't act exactly as expected.
+One of the most important facets of experimental work is that data should be recorded as completely and accurately as possible.
+Sometimes, important discoveries are made when things don't go exactly as expected.
 Therefore, it is critical that students report their actual data and not what it is thought that the correct answer should be.
 Procedures should be written entirely in past tense to document the experiment as it was actually performed.
 THE NOTEBOOK MUST ACCURATELY REFLECT WHAT HAPPENED DURING THE EXPERIMENT.
-Lab notebook entries are not meant to be written as instructions for others, but as a written record of what happened performing the experiment.
+Lab notebook entries are not meant to be written as instructions for others, but as a written record of what happened while performing the experiment.

 After a lab is completed, the pages will then be scanned and uploaded to Sakai to maintain a digital record of the work as well as for grading purposes.
 Notebook entries are due at the end of every lab period.
 To receive credit, the upload must be submitted as a single file in the PDF format, and the contents must be legible and oriented correctly.
+Per Loyola's IT security policies, no notebook pages can be submitted via email.
+If an experiment runs long enough to prevent notebook pages from being scanned by the end of class, the due date may be extended on a case-by-case basis as necessary.